Peddler

 Peddler provides Ruby interfaces to all Amazon SP-API endpoints.
 Each API is available in its respective version.
 Access APIs by calling methods on the Peddler module:

-You can also simply initialize the latest version:
+You can also simply use the latest version:

 Below is a comprehensive list of all available APIs organized by category: